 - Take the buttermilk out of the fridge well ahead and set on the counter to come to room temperature before you begin the baking temperature.
 Cold buttermilk will greatly extend the rising time.
 It is not recommended to try to warm buttermilk, as it curdles very easily.

-- In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, add about 3 cups (400g) of the flour, the yeast, sugar and salt.
+- In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, add about 3 cups (400g) of the flour, yeast, sugar and salt.
 Mix together with a spoon or the mixer paddle.
 Add the room temperature buttermilk, oil (or melted and cooled butter) and egg.
 Using a spoon or the paddle attachment, mix on low speed until well combined and all the flour is moistened.
 Remove the paddle attachment and cover the bowl with a clean tea towel.
 Let stand 20 minutes in the bowl.

-- Switch to the kneading hook and gradually add the remaining 1 cup (139g) flour and knead in for about 5 minutes, until you have a sticky dough that wraps around the kneading hook, but doesn't clean the bowl or the bottom of the bowl.
+- Switch to the kneading hook and gradually add the remaining 1 cup (100g) flour and knead in for about 5 minutes, until you have a sticky dough that wraps around the kneading hook, but doesn't clean the bowl or the bottom of the bowl.
 Remove the dough to a floured work surface and knead for several minutes, adding a small bit of additional flour only if needed to prevent the dough sticking to your hands or the work surface.
 Form dough into a bowl.

 - Place dough ball into a greased bowl or measuring cup.
 Cover with plastic wrap and let rise until doubled, anywhere from 1-2 hours (or a bit longer if the buttermilk was still a bit cold when you started).
 Be patient.
 Allow it to rise until just doubled, however long that takes.